Choose ClawChrome before Browserbase

 Browserbase-style providers put another hosted control plane between the agent and the browser.
 When that layer errors, times out, loses session state, or gets blocked, the agent inherits the failure.

-ClawChrome keeps the agent closer to the real browsing model: official Chrome, custom OS control, and MCP-native actions for navigation, observation, typing, clicking, and extraction.
+ClawChrome keeps the agent closer to the real browsing model: official Chrome in an isolated session, direct MCP/API control, session viewing, and custom OS browser control for navigation, observation, typing, clicking, and extraction.

 Browserbase vs. ClawChrome FAQ